 “Arana, look at Kali.
 What happened to your females isn’t being repeated.”
 I did my best to reassure him before I called forth my healing light and placed one palm over our mate’s heart and the other over her lower abdomen.
 Closing my eyes, I let everything else but our female disappear.

-Her heart rate was increased, and her breathing was loud and labored.
+Her heart rate kept increasing, and her breathing was loud and labored.

 Time was running out.